It’s never crossed my mind to spend more than $26 on a pair of flip flops. Rubber Havaianas do the trick and last for years…

 –Light Weight & Non Bulky

-–No Shoe Box: I like that TKEES packs their flip flops in a material dust bag.
-It makes it so convenient to throw ’em in your suitcase.
+–No Shoe Box: TKEES packs their flip flops in a material dust bag.
+It makes it convenient to throw ’em in your suitcase.

-–Not Waterproof: Getting your TKEES wet will loosen the glue & cause the sole to split… also, the dye will transfer onto your toes.
+–Not Totally Waterproof: Getting your TKEES more than moderately wet will loosen the glue & cause the sole to split… also, the dye will transfer onto your toes.

-While these sandals offer a solution to my fashionable flip flop dilemma, they do not solve my fashionable good quality flip flop problems.
+While these sandals offered a solution to my fashionable flip flop dilemma, they do not solve my fashionable good quality flip flop problems.

 My sister still swears by her TKEES flip flops, even though they regularly break, but I’ll just keep searching for a pair of sandals that fits the bill.

 –Shopbop has a bi-annual 15-25% off everything sale in the early Spring & Fall.
 This is a great time to save on basics like TKEES.